 To filter the list to only show users who visited the site during a specific time period, click in the First session or Last session column.
-For example, if you choose a date for the last visit, the list will include users who visited the site up through the specified day.
+For example, if you choose the date of the last session, the list will include users who visited the site up to and including on the specified day.

 - 1. Quick segments

 - Use quick segments to filter sessions and site users by conditions that might be useful for achieving your business goals.
 There are several groups of segments:

 - For any site.
 For example, you can select mobile device users or users who clicked on ads.

 - Media.
 For example, you can select users with ad blockers enabled or traffic from social networks.